Our associates represent more than 75 combined years of program evaluation experience.

 Karen Shastri, PhD, CPA - Consultant

-Karen has acted as a consultant and collaborator with HPW since 1995.
-In her work with HPW, Karen has been involved in research and evaluations specific to costs as they relate to effectiveness and efficiencies in the criminal justice and human service fields.
+Karen has worked as a consultant with HPW since 1995 and has been primarily involved with projects specific to costs as they relate to effectiveness and efficiencies in the criminal justice and human service fields.

-Professionally, Karen serves on the Editorial Board for the Journal of Public Budgeting, Accounting, and Financial Management, has been on the Editorial Board for Research in Healthcare Financial Management, and an ad hoc reviewer for accounting related journals and conferences.
-Broadly, Karen’s research, teaching, and professional interests are correlated, since all factors focus on an entity’s effectiveness, efficiencies, and costs of activities.
+Professionally, Karen serves on the Editorial Board of the Journal of Public Budgeting, Accounting, and Financial Management and has been both on editorial boards and an ad hoc reviewer for accounting journals and conferences.